raspberrypilearning/see-like-a-bat/worksheet.md

 			return 0.02
     ```

-1. The maximum range on the Ultrasonic distance sensor might not reach 4m.
+1. The maximum range on the UDS might not reach 4m.
 The one used in writing this resource never went beyond 2m.
 You can alter the `calculate_vibration`function to use a different maximum if you like.
 For instance:

 	```python
 	def calculate_vibration(distance):